vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^17]: ... either during or after the semiconductor crystal growth; a process called "doping"

-Putting p- doped and n-doped materials together creates a junction[^18] exhibiting a contact potential.
+Putting pdoped and n-doped materials together creates a junction[^18] exhibiting a contact potential.
 The result is that "donated" electrons right at the junction in the n-doped material decide to relocate across the junction to vacancies in the p-doped material, creating a wall of negative charge on the p-side of the junction and leaving behind "holes" (missing electrons) effectively creating positive charges[^19] on the n-side of the junction.

 [^18]: So-called p-n junctions form the basis of diodes and transistors.